 Running out of things to post?
 One of the biggest challenges with social media marketing is coming up with fresh content ideas consistently.
 The challenge becomes even more apparent on days when you just feel uninspired.
 Throwback Thursdays help fill that gap in your content calendar by always giving you a backup option even when you run out of ideas.

 You can make it a part of your weekly publishing schedule.
-Or you could dedicate one or two Thursdays a month for this type of content.
+Or you could dedicate one or two Thursdays a month to this type of content.
 Either way, #tbt could be a source of inspiration for brands that want to create original and high-quality content on a regular basis.

 Have Some Fun